EdDataScienceEES/tutorial-Stead-James/index.md

 # Advanced Data Wrangling
-### focusing on joining datsets with dplyr functions, and then advanced data wrangling with tidyr
+### Focusing on joining datsets with dplyr functions, and then advanced data wrangling with tidyr

 ## Tutorial Aims
-- to understand intermediate  dyplyr functions + an introduction to tidyr functions
+-  to understand advanced  dyplyr functions + an introduction to tidyr functions
 -  understand new dplyr functions and the uses of tidyr
 -  learn how to join datasets, and then how to arrange and slice and then recombine datasets
--  functional uses of all of this
+-  functional applications

-I am expecting prior knowledge of pipes in dplyr + functions like mutate and filter. as well as more intermediate functions like bind_rows
+I am expecting prior knowledge of pipes in dplyr + functions like mutate and filter.
+As well as more intermediate dplyr functions like bind_rows.

+## Learning Outcomes
 In this tutorial you will learn how to utilise several advanced dplyr functions including:
 - how to merge data sets using the join functions
 - the arrange function and versaility of slice functions

-I am then going to switch to the tidyr package and look at separating columns and then how to replace NA values.
+Introduction to tidyr, including:
+- seperating columns to your needs
+- how to replace NA values that arise

 ## Data

-the data we are using today is open source data gathered by volunteers for the national plant monitoring scheme.
+The data we are using in this tutorial is open source data gathered by volunteers for the National Plant Monitoring Scheme (NPMS).
 1 km squares are selected all across the country and then volunteers go to these squares and record 5 plots in semi-natural habitats.
 This data is then collated across the country and used to help  understand the health of different habitats.
 Here is a link to their website for more information - https://www.npms.org.uk/index.php/ .

 I am using to of their data sets for this tutorial, saved in the data file of the repository.